wernerfred/docker-mailserver/docs/content/advanced/kubernetes.md

 # ...
 ```

-With [HAProxy][11], the configuration should look similar to the above.
+With [HAProxy][dockerhub-haproxy], the configuration should look similar to the above.
 If you know what it actually looks like, add an example here. :)

 #### Configure the mailserver
-Then, configure both [Postfix][2] and [Dovecot][3] to expect the PROXY protocol:
+Then, configure both [Postfix][docs-postfix] and [Dovecot][docs-dovecot] to expect the PROXY protocol:
 ```yaml
 kind: ConfigMap
 apiVersion: v1